Willie Mays: NL Rookie of the Year

 On August 11, the Giants found themselves 13 1/2 games back of the Dodgers in the NL pennant race; Brooklyn manager Charlie Dressen triumphantly predicted, "The Giants is dead."
 However, the Giants went 40–18 in the season's final 58 games, winning their last seven of the year to finish the regular season tied with the Dodgers.
 During the pennant race, Mays's fielding and strong throwing arm were instrumental in several important Giants' victories.
 Mays was in the on-deck circle on October 3 when Bobby Thomson hit a three-run homer to win the three-game NL tie-breaker series 2–1.

 The Giants met the New York Yankees in the 1951 World Series.
-In Game 1, Mays, Hank Thompson, and Monte Irvin composed the first all-black outfield in major league history.
+In Game 1, Mays, Hank Thompson, and Monte Irvin composed the first all-black outfield in National or American League history.
 For the series, Mays hit poorly as the Giants lost the series in six games.
 In Game 5, he hit a consequential fly ball, which DiMaggio and Yankee rookie Mickey Mantle pursued.
 DiMaggio called Mantle off at the last second; as he stopped, Mantle got his cleat stuck in an open drainpipe, suffering a knee injury that would affect him the rest of his career.